Sunday, 18 May 2014

-Mir Chakar Khan Rind was a baloch chief and was born in Sibi region.
-Due to wars with Lashari tribe, he migrated to Punjab and settled at Satghara in Okara district in 1518.
-He sided with Mughals in their wars against their adversaries.
-He helped Babur in conquering India and later on helped Humayun also, when he returned from his exile.
+Mir Chakar Khan Rind was a Baloch chief born in the Sibi region.
+Due to ongoing conflicts with the Lashari tribe, he migrated to Punjab and settled in Satghara, located in the Okara District, in 1518.
+He aligned himself with the Mughals in their battles against various adversaries.
+He supported Babur in his conquest of India and later assisted Humayun upon his return from exile.

 He died in 1565 and was buried in Satghara.
-A fort was also built to protect the town, the capital of his fiefdom.
-The fort is a perfect square, with each side 130 meter in length. it is located at 30° 54' 59" N, 73° 30' 50" E, about 15 kilometers north east of Okara city.
-On Okara-Faisalabad road, there is a turning 250 meters after the new vegetable market, which is called Satghara Mor, take a right turn and after travelling about 12 kilometers you will reach Satghara.
+A fort was also built to protect the town, which served as the capital of his fiefdom.
+The fort is a perfect square, with each side measuring 130 meters.
+It is located at 30°54'59" N, 73°30'50" E, about 15 kilometers northeast of Okara city.

-Not surprisingly the fort is crumbling and parts of it can collapse any time.
-The fort is fully occupied inside and is surrounded by houses outside.
-Needless to say there seems to be not efforts to restore or preserve it.
-However, the tomb itself was restored in 2007, with the help and interest of Sardar Yar Muhammad Khan Rind.
+Unsurprisingly, the fort is deteriorating, and parts of it are at risk of collapse.
+The interior is fully occupied, and residential houses surround it on the outside.
+Sadly, there appear to be no active efforts to restore or preserve the fort.
+However, the tomb of Mir Chakar Khan was restored in 2007, thanks to the interest and support of Sardar Yar Muhammad Khan Rind.

 Tomb of Mir Chakar Khan Rind.
 (25.03.2009.)